Central Regional Professional Development Center

 GOAL of the Program:

-- To help schools and school districts to correctly and in a timely manner identify and recruit migrant families who have recently moved into the area to see work in agriculture.
+To help schools and school districts to correctly and in a timely manner identify and recruit migrant families who have recently moved into the area to seek work in agriculture.

-- To provdie assistance to school districts which have students who do not speak English.
+To provide technical assistance to school districts which have students who do not speak English.

 MELL is designed to provide districts with assistance to identify migrant families and provide support to students who have enrolled in school who do not speak English.

-- Develops screening procedures for incoming English Language Learners
+Provide training for screening of incoming English Language Learners

 For more information on MELL please visit the state MELL website or contact the MELL Specialists: